edplatform-startup/backend/docs/api.md

 - **Behavior**:
   1. Fetches existing practice exams from storage to use as style/format references.
   2. Determines the next exam number (e.g., if `midterm_exam_1.pdf` exists, creates `midterm_exam_2.pdf`).
-  3. Calls Gemini 1.5 Pro to generate a LaTeX exam covering the specified lessons.
+  3. Calls Gemini 3 Pro Preview with high-effort reasoning to generate a LaTeX exam covering the specified lessons.
   4. Sanitizes and checks the LaTeX for semantic issues (repairing via LLM if needed).
   5. Compiles the LaTeX to PDF (retrying via LLM if compilation fails).
   6. Saves the generated PDF file to storage.